PolyhedralDev/Terra/CONTRIBUTING.md

 #### How Do I Submit A (Good) Pull Request?

-Pull Requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on our main repository and provide the following information:
+Pull Requests are tracked as [GitHub Pull Requests](https://guides.github.com/activities/forking/#making-a-pull-request).
+Create a pr on our main repository and provide the following information:

 - **Use a clear and descriptive title** to identify the pull request.
-- **State what issue this pull request fixes**.
+- **State what this pull request adds/fixes**.
 - **Be sure that you are the owner of the code you contributed** or that it can be licensed under the GPLv3.
 - **Provide a description goals and non-goals of the pull request** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.